scholarsportal/text-mining/README.md

 # Text Mining Scholars Portal Journals

-This repository is intended to document the APIs on [Scholars Portal Journals](https://journals.scholarsportal.info/) that will enable you to build datasets.
+This repository documents the APIs on [Scholars Portal Journals](https://journals.scholarsportal.info/) that will let you build datasets from our database of over 65 million journal articles.

 The python scripts found here are intended for demonstration purposes and make use of the [pandas library](https://pandas.pydata.org).